-The gain of the headset microphone preamp can be adjusted via the recessed trim pot located on the back panel.
+The gain of the headset microphone preamp output to the matrix can be adjusted via the recessed trim pot located on the back panel.
 Turn the pot clockwise to increase gain and counter-clockwise to decrease gain.
-The limits are ± 20 dB from nominal.
+The trim pot provides 40dB of adjustment range with a +16dBu maximum output limit.
+The default factory default setting for this adjustment is +8dBu.